 G reat news in very difficult times: One of our last cds : Jarek Adamów & Sami Swoi - Expedition To The Lost World, part II - Spring, was nominated to the German most prestigious music prize - Preis Der Deutschen Schalplatten Kritik in Traditionelle ethnische Musik.
 Wonderfull news!
 It is a pity that not all the artists participating in the recording lived to see this moment.

-T wo our new cds : Jarek Adamów & Sami Swoi - Expedition To The Lost World, part II - Spring and Jarek Adamów & Marcin Kozak - In Search of Sources are reviewed in new SONGLINES MAGAZINE and in FOLKWORLD.
+T wo our new cds : Jarek Adamów & Sami Swoi - Expedition To The Lost World, part II - Spring and Jarek Adamów & Marcin Kozak - In Search of Sources are reviewed in new SONGLINES MAGAZINE, FOLKWORLD, FOLKER and WORLD MUSIC CENTRAL .
 Thank you very much for making us very happy !

 G ood news in sad time : Today night the JPF Music Awards 2020 and Finalists were announced :